savonet/book/audio.md

 ### Seeking tracks {#sec:seeking}

 Every source has a method `seek`\indexop{seek} which takes as argument a number of second and goes forward this number of seconds.
 It returns the number of seconds effectively seeked: it might happen that the source cannot be seeked (if it is a live stream for instance), in which case the function will always return 0, or we might not be able to seek the given amount of time if we are near an end of track.
-For instance, the following script will seek forward 5 seconds every 3
+For instance, the following script will seek forward 5 seconds every 3 second:
-second:

 ```{.liquidsoap include="liq/seek0.liq" from=1}
 ```

-The first line instructs to use the mad decoder for mp3 files, because it has better support for seeking than the default decoder FFmpeg.
 It is possible to give a negative argument to `seek`, in which case it will try to seek backward in time.

 ### End of tracks